clemsonciti/citi-webpage/cyberinfrastructure.md

 #### Support

-Cypress cluster and data related support is provided by Data Science group
+The Cypress Cluster and data related support are provided by the Data Science group:

 - Jeffrey Denton <denton@clemson.edu>
 - Linh Ngo <linh@clemson.edu>